ucl-contoso-chat/ucl-openai-search/samples/data-ingestion/README.md

 To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.

 A [recent change](https://github.com/Azure-Samples/azure-search-openai-demo/pull/835) added checks to see what's been uploaded before.
 The prepdocs script now writes an .md5 file with an MD5 hash of each file that gets uploaded.
 Whenever the prepdocs script is re-run, that hash is checked against the current hash and the file is skipped if it hasn't changed.
+This can be an issue when redeploying in a new environment; although the index is empty, the script detects the local .md5 files and, consequently, skips the upload.
+In order to bypass this behaviour, the script can be run with the `--forceupload` option, set via the `FORCE_DOC_UPLOAD` environment variable when running the automation scripts (e.g. `azd up`).

 ### Removing documents